Production Scale Separators & Extraction Platforms

 SEP-3000 and SEP-40K are the pilot and production scale versions of Zaiput’s membrane-based separators, available as plug-and-play passive separators.

-Zaiput Integrated Batch extraction platform (ZFOX) is a platform that enables a hybrid (batch + continuous) approach to extraction.
+Zaiput Integrated Batch extraction platform (ZFOX) is a platform that enables a hybrid (batch + continuous) approach to solvent extraction.
 The platform integrates Zaiput’s phase separator with pumping, engineered mass transfer (mixing) and controls to provide a turnkey solution for plant operators.
 This platform addresses the major challenges of batch-based liquid-liquid extraction.

 Current Challenges of Batch Based Chemical processing